20193290657/Bank/README.md

 Notes
 	Always provide valid input when prompted.
 	Account numbers are used as identifiers, so ensure to remember or note down account numbers for further operations.
-Security Precautions
-Use a strong and secure password to protect access to the account holder list.
-The default password is set to "password1234".

 Options and Configuration
 No specific configuration options are available in the program.